ivn-cote/react-cool-starter/README.md

 # Not Bad React Starter

-This repository consist of modern technical stack for a frontend tier.
-Combination of technologies present here address your need in reliable scalable isomorphic application based on Javascript.
+This repository consists of a modern technical stack for a frontend tier.
+A combination of the technologies presented here addresses your need in a reliable scalable isomorphic application based on Javascript.
 Server-side part is hosted on Express, SPA part is bundled with Webpack.

 This project is a fork of WellyShen's [React Cool Starter](https://github.com/wellyshen/react-cool-starter).
 Main ideas behind the separation are: simplification, migration for another solutions, and preparation for real-life CI/CD.